Cookie Dough Energy Balls With Chocolate Chips

 Mostly raw, these delicious vegan chocolate chip cookie dough energy balls taste of caramel.
 They’re flavoured with punchy chilli chocolate and cinnamon for an extra kick.
-And not only that, they’re also egg and dairy free, made with healthy ingredients and above all else, delicious.
+And not only that, the recipe is egg and dairy free, made with healthy ingredients and above all else, delicious.

 Now who doesn’t love nibbling on a bit of raw cookie dough?
 It’s an experience that evokes happy childhood memories.
 Well you’re in luck.
 The chilli chocolate chip cookie dough I’ve made here is not for baking, no, it’s for pure indulgent eating in its raw state.